kadekdarmayasa/propay/README.md

 # Propay

-Propay is a payment system that focuses on edc payment process at School (especially Vocational High School).
+Propay is a payment system that focuses on managemenet of edc payment process at School.